General Sales & Marketing

 Sales and Marketing majors often go into careers where salaries can range from $40,480 to $69,480 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to General Sales & Marketing

-Some careers associated with sales and marketing require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with sales and marketing may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to sales and marketing have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||28.8%|